openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 `tkn-pac setup github-webhook`: will let you set up a GitHub webhook to interact with Pipelines as Code

 It will let you provide an option to create a Repository and configure it with the required secrets.

+You can optionally provide the value of webhook secret using the flag `--webhook-secret`.
+This is particularly useful when you're not creating a Repository object.
 {{< /details >}}

 {{< details "tkn pac setup gitlab-webhook" >}}